jasminefifi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Displays line containing the pattern `root` in a file
+Displays the number of lines that contain the pattern “bin” in the file /etc/passwd